AdobeDocs/adobeio-events/support/faq.md

 #### Is there a way to get the list of events all together at once?

-No, this query is not supported in our journaling API, however, using the `since` parameter you can to follow the journal [`rel=next` `Link`]((../api/journaling_api.md#fetching-the-next-batch-of-newer-events-from-the-journal)) response header till the end.
+No, this query is not supported in our journaling API, however, using the `since` parameter you can follow the journal [`rel=next` `Link`]((../api/journaling_api.md#fetching-the-next-batch-of-newer-events-from-the-journal)) response header till the end.